 He suggests that all States should prepare rights-based deep decarbonization plans, intended to achieve net-zero carbon emissions by 2050, in accordance with article 4, paragraph 19, of the Paris Agreement.
 He makes practical recommendations across four main categories of actions:

 Annex on good practices (A/74/161) related to ensuring a safe climate.
 These good practices demonstrate that effective actions are available to address both climate change and protect human rights at the same time.
 Drawn from every continent and featuring more than 60 States and a wide range of actors, these good practices are intended to inspire ambitious action to address the global climate emergency.

 Preparation of the report

-To prepare this report, the Special Rapporteur held consultations in Geneva with civil society on 6 March 2019, with Geneva Pledge States on 7 March 2019, with SIDS on 8 March 2019, and with States, international organizations and other stakeholders on 21 June 2019.
+A/74/161, the Special Rapporteur held consultations in Geneva with civil society on 6 March 2019, with Geneva Pledge States on 7 March 2019, with SIDS on 8 March 2019, and with States, international organizations and other stakeholders on 21 June 2019.

-Submissions to the questionnaire are available.
+Submissions to the questionnaire are now available